 Groups

 Groups organize workspace members into logical teams.
 A group can grant additional permissions to its members and control what data they can see.
-Instead of managing access filters and permission grants for each member individually, you create groups and add members to them — every member automatically inherits the group’s permissions and access filter assignments.
+Instead of managing access policies and permission grants for each member individually, you create groups and add members to them — every member automatically inherits the group’s permissions and access policy assignments.

 What Groups Do